pelavarre/byobash/README.md

 Regrettably,
 most of these Py files run well only if you copy the "byotools.py" file in with them.
-Tell me if this headache bothers you, we have ways to fix it.
+Tell us if this headache bothers you, we have ways to fix it

 You probably don't need to
-exit and relaunch your Shell to pick up new executable files, just dropping them into your Shell Path should be enough.
+exit and relaunch your Shell to pick up new executable files, just dropping them into your Shell Path should be enough

 ## Advanced install

-Your Shell shoves extra hard against you correcting its "builtin" commands.
+Your Shell shoves extra hard against you correcting its "builtin" commands

-For example, the Linux Bash Shell defines no API to let you fix its "cd" command.
+For example, the Linux Bash Shell defines no API to let you fix its "cd" command

 To define 'cd.py' to mean fix what's wrong with 'cd', you have to define 'cd.py' as a Shell Alias

+You can do this yourself

+    alias cd.py=$PWD/bin/cd.py

+or you can call us to do it for you

     cd ~/Public/
     git clone https://github.com/pelavarre/byobash.git
     source <(~/Public/byobash/bin/cat_bashrc_source.py)

-This works, but it's not pretty, because
+This works, but it's not pretty, exactly because
 Linux Bash and Mac Zsh don't yet do their half of this work.
-Comments in the source spell out exactly which tests your Shell will fail if you try to do this more simply, before more people show up to teach your Shell to properly welcome such interventions.
+Comments in our source spell out exactly which tests your Shell will fail if you try to do this more simply, before more people show up to teach your Shell to properly welcome such interventions.